badlydrawnrob/python-playground/building-with-fast-api/README.md

 "Give me a fun example for scaffolded learning on ____" "Give it to me as [draw!, missing, simple] data"

+It's safe to say I'm not comfortable with backend and servers, so I want my experience and pleasant and simple as possible.
+SQLite is reasonable simple to use.

 ## Chapters